-20 Note also that tactile contact (with or between deaf-blind people) or sign language (with or between deaf people) are clearly fully-fledged languages though not stratified in written language.
+20. Note also that tactile contact (with or between deaf-blind people) or sign language (with or between deaf people) are clearly fully-fledged languages though not stratified in written language.
 See the massive literature on literacy.
 Be aware that it is language, in opposition to say touch, and in particular written language, that enables communication independently of time and place.
 It is literacy that boosted human intellectual and technical development.

-21 Note that this is line with Lenin's polemics with Bogdanov: "Materialism says that the "socially-organised experience of living beings" is a product of physical nature, a result of a long development of the latter, of development from a state of physical nature when no society, organisation, experience, or living beings existed or could have existed" (Lenin 1908 CW, Vol 14: 229).
+21. Note that this is line with Lenin's polemics with Bogdanov: "Materialism says that the 'socially-organized experience of living beings' is a product of physical nature, a result of a long development of the latter, of development from a state of physical nature when no society, organisation, experience, or living beings existed or could have existed" (Lenin [1908] 1968, 229).

-The acceptance that we can only map information onto human size (macroscopic) devices and notions is key to the thinking of Niels Bohr in his arguments on quantum mechanics: '...it is decisive to recognize that, 'however far the phenomena transcend the scope of classical physical explanation, the account of all evidence must be expressed in classical terms'.
-It is important to stress the fact that often this opinion is misconstrued as if Bohr wants to bring quantum mechanics back to classical mechanics.
-In fact Bohr struggles with, in his view, the impossibility of having a kind of 'quantum language' inherent to the field, and that humans can only express phenomena in terms of classical notions such as particles or fields, which brought him to the notion of Complementarity (Bohr 1949: 209, Bohr 1999).
+22. The acceptance that we can only map information onto human size (macroscopic) devices and notions is key to the thinking of Niels Bohr in his arguments on quantum mechanics: "...it is decisive to recognize that, however far the phenomena transcend the scope of classical physical explanation, the account of all evidence must be expressed in classical terms."
+It is important how other species experience the same world based on their specific senses. $^{\rm 23}$